International Student Health Insurance

 - Email address

 Important note: It is very important that MITT has a valid direct email address on file for you.
 You may verify and update your email address using your Student Portal.
-This should be done at the start of your classes.
+This should be done at the start of your classes and any time you change your personal email address.

 In extremely limited cases, and upon your request, MITT may ask for your consent to discuss your care with guard.me.